 Protecting yourself from flu, as well as from bacterial and viral infections may be as simple as washing your hands regularly.
 Make use of antibacterial soap and remember to wash your hands for 20 seconds.
 Yes – singing the ‘Happy Birthday’ song does make sense!
 But it’s not every time that you would have access to the lavatory especially when you’re on the go.
 Alcohol-based rinses or hand sanitizers, which are available in all pharmacies, will be your best friend.
 Do make sure to choose the brands with at least 60% alcohol.

-If you’re always traveling, it’s worth to know where germs and bacteria usually thrive.
+If you’re always on the go, it’s worth to know where germs and bacteria usually thrive, so prevent the flu while traveling.
 People often get sick after taking flights.
 According to the International Air Transport Association, the risk of getting sick in from flying is the same with those in other high-density locations like train stations and cinema houses.
 In another study alarming levels of bacteria were found in different areas of an airport, from the self-check-in screen (253,857 colony-forming units), hand rests on chairs (21,630 CFU), and the lavatory flush button (95,145 CFU).
 Yes – that’s disgusting.
 And if you think you’re safer inside the plane, not really.
 Separate research backed by Travel Math found that tray tables in planes have an average of 2,155 CFU per square inch.
 That’s not surprising at all.
 With at least 50 passengers per flight, planes tend to be breeding grounds of disease-causing bacteria, including E. coli.

 According to the National Institute of Allergy and Infectious Diseases, some viruses, such as rhinovirus (the cause of common cold) can linger on surfaces for up to three hours.
 That means the arm rest, TV monitor, tray table, and even the magazine folder inside the plane could be crawling up to contaminate you!
 Disinfecting wipes are probably the most helpful, handy and convenient travel essential you wouldn’t want to leave without.